apache/cloudstack-www/blog/2021-11-16-what-s-new-in-apache.md

 Support has also been added for Linstor storage.
 The plugin, again, allows CloudStack to manage Linstor volumes for primary storage and also supports snapshots.

-LINBIT SDS is deeply integrated with Apache Cloudstack.
+LINBIT SDS is deeply integrated with Apache CloudStack.
 It has a native driver in the OS which provides block devices to the KVM.
 The CloudStack integration helps administrators to manage storage functions like snapshots, migration with the API.
 </div>

 <div>